x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/collaboration-exo/public-folders/restore-deleted-items-from-public-folder.md

 ## Permissions required

 The user restoring items from the public folder must have atleast the `Author` public folder client permission assigned.
-For more information on public folder client permissions, see[Add-PublicFolderClientPermission](https://docs.microsoft.com/powershell/module/exchange/add-publicfolderclientpermission?view=exchange-ps).
+For more information on public folder client permissions, see [Add-PublicFolderClientPermission](https://docs.microsoft.com/powershell/module/exchange/add-publicfolderclientpermission?view=exchange-ps).

 ## Restore deleted items